NCH-Motion-Laboratory/gaitbase/README.md

 For QComboBox widgets, the only configuration necessary is to input the relevant choices in Qt Designer.
 One of the choices should be “Ei mitattu” (unmeasured) and it should be the default.

-## CheckableSpinBox - custom widget

-The CheckableSpinBox is a custom widget whose code is contained in gaitbase/widgets.py.
-Its purpose is to store either a regular numeric value, or alternatively to indicate that the variable is “within normal range” (NR), without specifying its actual value.
-To this end, the widget contains a regular spinbox and a checkbox.
-If the checkbox is unchecked, the widget functions like a regular spinbox.
-If the checkbox is checked, the spinbox becomes inactive and the widget returns ‘NR’ whenever its value is queried.

-The CheckableSpinBox can be configured in Qt Designer just like the other spinboxes.
-By default, it is set to display degrees from -180 to 180.
-To be able to use the widget in Qt Designer, you must set the environment variable PYQTDESIGNERPATH to point to the package directory (the directory containing checkablespinbox_plugin.py) before launching Qt Designer.

 ## Example: introducing a new variable